Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 As an industry, we have known for many decades that the need for knowledge transfer is essential to build and  maintain complex software systems

-## Historic lens: Continuity of the "Theory"
+## Historic Lens: Continuity of the "Theory"

 Peter Naur's seminal paper from 1985, *Programming as Theory Building*, talks about the importance of people carrying the theory of the program or system.